E-M-McCormick/multiREG/README.md

-  ar = TRUE,          # TRUE (default) or FALSE, start with autoregressive paths open plot = TRUE,        # TRUE (default) or FALSE, generate plots subgroup = FALSE,   # TRUE or FALSE (default), cluster individuals based on similarities in effects alpha = .5,         # option to control the elasticnet mixing parameter; alpha = 1 is the lasso penalty, alpha = 0 is the ridge regression penalty penalties = NULL,   # option to specify a matrix of shrinkage parameters that will control the initial search for a group-level network map groupcutoff = .75,  # the proportion that is considered the majority at the group level subcutoff = .5      # the proportion that is considered the majority at the subgroup level
+  ar = TRUE,          # TRUE (default) or FALSE, start with autoregressive paths open plot = TRUE,        # TRUE (default) or FALSE, generate plots subgroup = FALSE,   # TRUE or FALSE (default), cluster individuals based on similarities in effects alpha = .5,         # option to control the elasticnet mixing parameter; alpha = .5 (default), alpha = 1 is the lasso penalty, alpha = 0 is the ridge regression penalty penalties = NULL,   # option to specify a matrix of shrinkage parameters that will control the initial search for a group-level network map groupcutoff = .75,  # the proportion that is considered the majority at the group level subcutoff = .5      # the proportion that is considered the majority at the subgroup level